 To clarify, by no means am I saying if you find yourself in the hands of a newly licensed esthetician will your experience be poor.
 I’ve been in a leadership role within a spa, I’ve interviewed a wide spectrum of skin therapists.
 I’ve meet green estheticians who have blown me away with their knowledge and technique, in addition to seeking top-notch education they were passionate about their career path.

 Don’t want to risk it, don’t have time to do the legwork in finding a skin expert?
 If you live near a major city, chances are you have access to a renowned celebrity esthetician.
 With clientele demanding a five-star experience, advanced techniques, high-tech equipment, and a therapist with endless knowledge, you can’t go wrong.
 These expert estheticians have spent years dedicating time to advancing their careers.
 In most cases, you won’t be saving dollars BUT it can take the stress out of hunting for you.

 In my experience, these experts aren’t more knowledgeable or skilled than your neighborhood esthetician.
 While they’re experts at their craft, quite frankly you’re paying a premium to be touched by someone who may have given a facial to your favorite celebrity.
 Other factors that may increase pricing are the location of their spa, luxe product, state of the art technology and equipment, and offering a luxurious experience.
 There’s absolutely nothing wrong with that, it comes down to where YOU find value.
 Be your bougie bad self, girl.

-what if I need an esthetician in the middle of nowhere?
+What if you need an esthetician and live in the middle of nowhere?